 - This two-person apartment is one block from all the stores and restaurants in town, making it a convenient base for your trip. (rates start at $197 per night)

-- You’ll love this two-story cabin that is newly built and has a private hot tub to enjoy outdoors. (rates start at $101 per night)
+- You’ll love this downtown condo that is conveniently by shops and restaurants and has a pool and hot tub to enjoy outdoors. (rates start at $348 per night)

 Leavenworth in winter is one of the most magical times to visit, so make sure to add this to your bucket list!
-From Christmas lights everywhere to listening to carolers, you’ll love all the Leavenworth winter activities in town.
+From Christmas lights everywhere to listening to carolers, you’ll love all the winter activities in Leavenworth.

 The Best Reasons to Visit Leavenworth in Winter